 - Statistics & Research

-An annual report which includes information about primary childhood immunisations and influenza, swine influenza and pneumococcal immunisation for older people.
+Annual data which includes information about primary childhood immunisations and influenza, swine influenza and pneumococcal immunisation for older people.

 - Immunisation coverage rates for the main childhood vaccinations have maintained a high level for the last 10 years.